Cotya/magento-composer-installer/README.md

 ### supported PHP Versions

-We dont officially support PHP versions which are [End of Life](https://secure.php.net/eol.php) means which dont get [security patches](https://secure.php.net/supported-versions.php) anymore.
+We don't officially support PHP versions which are [End of Life](https://secure.php.net/eol.php) means which dont get [security patches](https://secure.php.net/supported-versions.php) anymore.
 Even if the install requirement still allows them.
 This will change, as soon someone is willing to pay for supporting them.

 ### support contacts